ovdixon/ovdixon.com/content/about.md

 date: 2020-10-09T18:36:54+11:00
 draft: false
 ---

-I'm Ollie Dixon, a full-time Bachelor of Design Computing at the University of Sydney.
-I enjoy using my skills in UX design and research to tackle complex problems.
-I created this website to document the little projects that I keep myself busy with!
+I'm Oliver, a recent graduate of the University of Sydney, where I earned a Bachelor of Design Computing degree.
+I possess a strong interest in the new technologies reshaping design, living and sustainability.
+I am currently seeking to gain commercial exposure and ultimately contribute to positive change

+You can view my CV [here](/CV.pdf).

-If you have any questions shoot me an email at ovdixon@icloud.com
+Alternatively, send me an email at ovdixon@icloud.com